 - 1. Students must listen and follow the directions given by the driver.
 The driver is the adult on the bus and is the person in charge and responsible for student safety. - 2.
-Students must keep their hands/feet/ and other objects to themselves at all times.
+Students must keep their hands, feet and other objects to themselves at all times.
 Any disruption on the bus becomes a distraction to the driver, which creates an unsafe ride. - 3.
 Students must use kind words and actions at all times.
-We want to minimize drama on the bus so that the driver can focus on driving, which creates a safe environment for all riders.
+We want to minimize drama on the bus so that the driver can focus on driving, which creates a safe environment for all riders. - 4.
+Eating or chewing gum on the bus is NOT permitted.